 Guipúzcoa is the northern-most province of the Basque Country, with almost 90 km of coastline on the Atlantic Ocean, bordering on France.
 It is very small and is a province of contrasts — mountains and coastline, large cities and villages, industry and agriculture.
 The climate is mild, with warm summers, and rainy winters.
 The cuisine of Guipúzcoa has become internationally recognized, and so too have its' chefs, like innovators Juan Mari Arzak, Martín Berasategui and Pedro Subijana all from San Sebastián.

-San Sebastián (Donostia in Basque) is the capital city, and is known for the large number of high quality tapas bars.
+San Sebastián (Donostia in Basque) is the capital city and is known for its large number of high-quality tapas bars.
 In addition to having over 100 tapas bars in the city center, San Sebastián has more eating establishments with Michelin stars per square kilometer than any other city, except Paris.

-Some of the specialities of Guipúzcoa are: baby eels, broad beans with baby peas and spring onions, Txangurro a la Donostiarra—stuffed spider crab and Atun eguna—salmon from the Bidasoa River.
+Some of the specialties of Guipúzcoa are baby eels, broad beans with baby peas and spring onions, Txangurro a la Donostiarra—stuffed spider crab and Atun eguna—salmon from the Bidasoa River.